 Circumcision for Children – Getting Circumcised Before Adolescence

 Circumcision is also routinely done for older boys at Gentle Procedures Clinics.
 No medical referral is required.
 Your primary care doctor may refer you to our clinic for circumcision for your boy but your doctor does not need to make a referral for you.

 If you have questions regarding the appropriateness of circumcision for your son or any questions regarding specific details of the process at our clinic, you may choose to first book a consultation for your son before you schedule the circumcision appointment.

-What are the benefits of circumcision for children and adolescents?
+What are the potential benefits of circumcision for children?

 There are some potential benefits from getting circumcised as a child or teenager.
 Here are some examples: